10 Strategic Tips for Beginning Day Trading

 Building a skill requires practice and experience; but trying to obtain trading skill without guidance can be a lengthy, often frustrating process.
 For many, practicing and learning from the experience of a mentor is the best way to hone skill and learn strategies for trading and investing that minimize risk.
 Even the greats like Warren Buffett and Paul Tudor Jones had mentors.
 Mr. Buffett worked under Benjamin Graham and Mr. Jones mentored under Eli Tullis.

-Online Trading Academy's patented and proven core day trading strategy relies on patience and a good understanding of how to analyze risk and reward scenarios on any trade.
+Online Trading Academy's patented core day trading strategy relies on patience and a good understanding of how to analyze risk and reward scenarios on any trade.
 In addition to the stock (also called equities) markets, Online Trading Academy offers trader education related to futures, options and currency trading as well as a wealth management track for those who are less active as traders but want to stay on top of their portfolios.

 Prospective students generally start with a free introductory class where they can learn more about day trading and other trading topics.
 The Free Introductory Class is offered on a regular basis at Online Trading Academy education centers.